 PowerPoint Karaoke – Your Final Project

-The most probable reason why you’re here is because your professor required you to create a Karaoke using PowerPoint.
+The most probable reason why you’re here is that your professor required you to create a Karaoke using PowerPoint.
 This is the usual final project when you are learning PowerPoint.
 I’m not sure if it’s the correct project but you need it so here’s how to do it!

 I have to warn you though that creating karaoke using PowerPoint is a tedious process.
-You need patience to succeed in creating a Karaoke PowerPoint that will boost your grade.
+You need the patience to succeed in creating a Karaoke PowerPoint that will boost your grade.

 Steps in Creating a Karaoke Using PowerPoint

 1. Choose and download a song from websites that offer instrumental versions.
 If your professor allows your music to have vocals, you can download an mp3 from other websites.

 3. Click on Insert > Audio > Audio from File.